LamotheOlivier/toulbar2/docs/source/examples/tuto_wlsp.rst

 Brief description
 =================

 The problem consists in assigning a value from 0 to N-1 to every cell of a NxN chessboard.

 Each row and each column must be a permutation of N values.
 For each cell, a random weight in (1...N) is associated to every domain value.

 The objective is to find a complete assignment where the sum of the weights associated to the selected values for the cells is minimized.

 CFN model
 =========

-We create NxN variables for all cells with domain size N. A hard AllDifferent global cost function is used to model a permutation for every row and every column.
+We create NxN variables, one for all cells, with domain size N. A hard AllDifferent global cost function is used to model a permutation for every row and every column.

 Random weights are generated for every cell and domain value.

-Forbidden assignments have cost k=N**3+1.
+The worst solution possible is when every cell is associated with a weight of N, so the maximum cost of a solution is N**3, so forbidden assignments have cost k=N**3+1.

 Example for N=4 in JSON .cfn format
 ===================================